miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 tools and using them.
 There's a sheer joy in exercising your mental muscles with stuff.
 But unlike the mainstream image of tech, it's not new stuff all the time.
 That's exhausting and works against craftsmanship.

+## The Key to Mastering a Craft Lies in Muscle Memory

 Getting better at a craft over time means letting your muscle memory improve over time, so you think less about the tools and more about the subject of what